 Diabetic Retinopathy

-How can my diabetes affect my eyes?
+How does diabetes affect my eyes?

 Diabetes can damage the tiny blood vessels that supply the retina and other ocular structures.
 This results in pathological changes in the retina – termed ‘retinopathy’.